Outlaw Pottery School

 • $40.00 for Pottery’s Pail Deluxe Tool Kit (includes one 2.5 qt. durable plastic water bucket with steel handle, one 1 qt. durable plastic tool bucket, one 1 qt clean-up fresh water bucket and clean-up sponge, Potters Tool Basic Tool Kit with round sponge, wooden rib tool, long wooden trim tool, aluminum scraper, large loop trimming tool, double sided small loop tool, heavy duty needle tool, clay cut off wire, clean up rag.)

-$430 Total for Class, Materials and Tools
+$480 plus tax Total for Class, Materials and Tools

 Aprons: Many students also like to bring their own apron to wear during class; and others do not.
 It’s up to you.
 Pottery is messy.
 Wear comfortable clothes you don’t mind messing up.